czarandy/czarandy.github.io/_poems/forum.md

 year: 2003
 ---

 Here is another poem I wrote in high school.
-And there.s a good chance that high school was exactly what I was writing about.
+And there's a good chance that high school was exactly what I was writing about.

     When every word reeks of inanity
     And every phrase